ronen567/just-the-docs/docs/optimizations.md

 ### More steeper gradient: \\(J(w)=\frac{1}{2} \cdot (w1^2+20 \cdot w2^2)\\)

-Still in this test case, Adamax is slower than Adam. but is highly stable, we no overshoot near the minima.
+Still in this test case, Adamax is slower than Adam. but is highly stable, we no overshoot near the minimum.

 #### SGD 2D Contour (reference)